Daily Predictions of Arctic Sea Ice Extent

 Models

 For all these reasons, there is increasing interest in forecasting Arctic sea ice extent in September (the equinox).
 In fact, the interest is such that the Sea Ice Prediction Network annually organizes the Sea Ice Outlook (SIO), a survey collecting projections from various groups of researchers.
 The forecasts are presented at four different horizons (June, July, August, September) and are based on a variety of models, ranging from simple statistical models to structural climate models, including machine learning techniques (ML).
-UPenn-UQAM forecasts are based on standard and ML econometric methods, detailed in a succession of scientific articles (Diebold and Rudebusch (in press, Journal of Econometrics), Goulet Coulombe and Göbel (2021, Journal of Climate), Diebold and Göbel (2022, Economics Letters), as well as Diebold, Göbel and Goulet Coulombe (2022, forthcoming)).
+UPenn-UQAM forecasts are based on standard and ML econometric methods, detailed in a succession of scientific articles (Diebold and Rudebusch (2022, Journal of Econometrics), Goulet Coulombe and Göbel (2021, Journal of Climate), Diebold and Göbel (2022, Economics Letters), as well as Diebold, Göbel and Goulet Coulombe (2023, Energy Economics)).
 The five models are:

 1. Feature-Engineered Linear Regression (FELR);